typohnebild/numpy-vs-mir/README.md

 Implemented a multigrid method in Python and in D and tried to compare them.
 Pictures are [here](#results-and-discussion).

-If you have suggestions for improvements, fell free to open an issue.
+If you have suggestions for improvements, fell free to open an issue or a pull request.

 ## Content